Nourish - Candida Overgrowth – Dietary Changes (Part Two)

 If you have an eating disorder, are underweight or suffer from malabsorption conditions, do not try this diet without consent from your doctor.

 Since this is a very strict diet, it’s not suitable for everyone.
-This is simply a guideline for those who are interested in finding out more about the most common approach to fighting candida through diet.
+This is simply a guideline of dietary changes for those who are interested in finding out more about the most common approach to fighting candida through diet.

 You can also try looking into the Ayurvedic approach, Chinese medicine approach, or any other suggested by a health care practitioner.

-My upcoming blogs will cover a variety of ways natural ways to remove Candida overgrowth and get yourself back in balance, however, I highly recommend you work alongside a qualified health practitioner, especially if your symptoms are severe.
+My additional blogs in this series cover a variety of ways natural ways to remove Candida overgrowth and get yourself back in balance, however, I highly recommend you work alongside a qualified health practitioner, especially if your symptoms are severe.

 Any questions?
 Drop into your local Nourish store to chat with our expert team and explore our full range of foods, supplements and skincare.
 You can also find our full product range in our online store.